jonambas/sweatpants/README.md

 # Sweatpants

-⚠️⚠️⚠️⚠️
+> [!CAUTION]

-Please don't use this.
+> Please don't use this.
 This is a sandbox for personal side projects and I cannot recommend Sweatpants for production environments.

-⚠️⚠️⚠️⚠️

 ## @sweatpants/react